kbaseincubator/narrative_llm_agent/README.md

 ## Mixing Poetry and Conda
 That mostly just works using the above workflow.
 Poetry is (primarily) a package management tool, so it integrates with the build tools and such.
 Conda is an environment management tool.
 So once you have a conda environment set up, you can skip the `poetry shell` step above, and just run `poetry install` in your conda environment.

+# TODO list
+* tool / client for fetching app specs from the catalog service (JobAgent)
+* tool / prompt / task for initializing a job (i.e. making dictionary of job inputs)
+* tool for starting a job (JobAgent)
+  * should validate job inputs, that they match app spec, etc.
+* store task prompts / specific tasks with agents, etc. StartJobTask, GetReportTask, etc.